aphorise/hashicorp.vagrant_vault-pki_haproxy/README.md

 ## Client Certificate Usage
 Refer to your browsers settings for importing the CA Root Certificate (firefox url: `about:preferences#privacy`, chrome url: `chrome://settings/privacy`).

-Be user to set the appropriate trust level on the CA Root Certificate that may be on a separate OS level dialogue (eg: on :apple_red: macOS **Keychain** Trust levels).
+Be user to set the appropriate trust level on the CA Root Certificate that may be on a separate OS level dialogue (eg: on :apple: macOS **Keychain** Trust levels).

 Consumer Certificates in pkcs12 format can be created from generated certificates by vault and the helper script `vcert.sh` can do the certificate request and conversion.